bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 _Long Read_

 2015 [has been said](http://www.bloomberg.com/news/articles/2015-12-08/why-2015-was-a-breakthrough-year-in-artificial-intelligence) to be the year of Artificial Intelligence.
 As a keen enthusiast, I am enthralled by all articles surrounding its progression.
 AI is a strange term that is often only applied while there is mysticism around the solution.
-However once a problem is solved, it's no longer considered AI (.g. chess computer).
+However once a problem is solved, it's no longer considered AI (e.g. chess computer).
 Minor point aside, it's clear to be the source of the next generation of software.

 I'd love to play a part in that generation and so I gave myself a challenge of taking over [100,000 popular ecommerce sites](https://askhivemind.com/groups/ecommerce) and training a machine learning agent to categorise them based on language and content type (for which I used the [Google Taxonomy](http://www.google.com/basepages/producttype/taxonomy.en-GB.txt)).